-Artist applications for the 2023 Festival are now closed and applicants have been notified by email.
+Artist applications for the 2023 Festival are now closed.
 Mark your calendars: applications are available in March every year with an April 30th deadline and early May jury.

 “Art is to the soul what garlic is to the palate.”